Phase diagram of early training dynamics in deep neural networks: effect of the learning rate, depth, and width: Insights from a simple model

-Figure \ref{fig:uv_trajectories_slice} shows the training trajectories of the $uv$ model with large ($w=512$) and small ($w=2$) widths in a two-dimensional slice of parameters defined by $\Tr(H)$ and weight correlation $\frac{\langle v, u\rangle}{||u|| ||v||}$.
+Fig. \ref{fig:uv_trajectories_slice} shows the training trajectories of the $uv$ model with large ($w=512$) and small ($w=2$) widths in a two-dimensional slice of parameters defined by $\Tr(H)$ and weight correlation $\nicefrac{\langle v, u\rangle}{||u|| ||v||}$.
 The above figure reveals that the first few training steps of the small-width network take the system in a flatter direction (as measured by $\Tr(H)$) as compared to the wider network.
-This means that the small-width network needs a relatively larger learning rate to get to a point of increased loss.
-This means that the loss catapult requires a larger learning rate at a smaller width.
-We thus have the opening up of a new regime $k_{crit} < k < k_{loss} $, in which the loss and sharpness monotonically decrease during early training.
-We speculate that similar reasoning holds for real-world models for the opening up of the sharpness reduction phase with increasing $d/w$.
+This means that the small-width network needs a relatively larger learning rate to get to a point of increased loss (loss catapult).
+We thus have the opening up of a new regime $\langle k_{crit} \rangle < k < \langle k_{loss} \rangle$, in which the loss and sharpness monotonically decrease during early training.